Brazil Policy Center

 CPI has a long history with regards to conservation policy and land use, having conducted significant research and evaluation of policies related to deforestation and land conservation in the Amazon, becoming an academic reference in the field.
 CPI combines its institutional knowledge and lens of conservation policy with rigorous economic and legal analysis.

-Brazil Policy Center’s main agendas are:
+Brazil Policy Center’s main areas of focus are:

 – Climate Law and Governance